run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-upgrade.md

 helm upgrade runai-cluster runai/runai-cluster -n runai -f values.yaml
 ```

-### Upgrade from version 2.2 or older to version 2.3 or higher

-Delete the cluster as described [here](cluster-delete.md) and perform cluster installation again.

 ### Upgrade from version 2.3 or older to version 2.4 or higher